Medical Schools That Don't Require the MCAT: What You Should Know

 5. What Are My Options If I Fail The MCAT?

-Getting a low score on the MCAT can be disappointing, but it doesn’t have to mean your medical career is over.
-There are many BS/MD, BA/MD, and EAP programs that allow students to attend medical school without an MCAT score.
+If you fail the MCAT, many BS/MD, BA/MD, and EAP programs allow students to attend medical school without an MCAT score.
 You can also continue to study and tackle the MCAT again after more practice.

 6. Should I Take The MCAT If It’s Not Required?